 Where it wins, where it loses

-Read the thread →The counter-view: Brother’s dealer network is larger, so local servicing and resale are easier.
-Ricoma support is centralised — great when it’s good, but you’re reliant on the company rather than a nearby dealer.
+View the listing →Ricoma owners consistently highlight the value and rate the included training and responsive support highly, especially for first-time commercial buyers.
+The counter-view: Brother’s dealer network is larger, so local servicing and resale are easier — Ricoma support is centralised, great when it’s good, but you rely on the company rather than a nearby dealer.

 Read the thread →Common questions